shaojwa/prog/pgu/pgu2.md

 This is done by utilizing the letters a through f in addition to the regular digits.

 #### Planning the Program

+You might not think that something as simple as finding the maximum number from a list would take much planning.